What is the test for an implicit threat of death?

 Is there a contingency in a death leaving issue where the will of the deceased bequests to his two sons are subject to defeasance or divestiture?
 (New Brunswick, Canada)

-What is the test for defamatory language in a letter to the board of directors of CCNH?
+What is the test for negligence in the conduct of a defence?
 (New Brunswick, Canada)

 Can a judge order counsel to continue in the defence of an accused after counsel advises that he will no longer represent the accused?
 (New Brunswick, Canada)